Milwaukee Enrollment Network (MKEN)

 Adequate and affordable health insurance coverage is the gateway to health care access, and improving the health of individuals and our community.

-MKEN is a consortium of more than 100 organizations supporting the enrollment, and re-enrollment, of eligible individuals in public or private insurance with a focus on low-income, vulnerable populations.
-It is co-convened by Covering Wisconsin, the Milwaukee Health Care Partnership and the Wisconsin Department of Health Services.
+MKEN is a consortium of nearly 100 organizations supporting the enrollment, and re-enrollment of eligible individuals in public or private insurance with a focus on low-income, vulnerable populations.
+It is co-convened by the Milwaukee Health Care Partnership (MHCP) and Covering Wisconsin.

 Milwaukee Enrollment Network Goals:

 - Build the capacity and capability of the enrollment assister workforce and infrastructure

 - Facilitate consumer and mobilizer education and health insurance literacy

 - Assist consumers with insurance enrollment, retention and renewal

 - Measure / report enrollment outcomes and support MKEN operational effectiveness

 Enrollment assisters include certified application counselors, navigators, agents, brokers and public benefit specialists.
 In addition to supporting enrollment, assisters work to build networks to create strong referral relationships with “mobilizer agencies.”
 Mobilizer agencies are MKEN partners that do not specifically offer enrollment assistance publicly but reach residents of our various target communities through their organizations’ efforts.